hitrodev/hitro_bot_docs/en.md

 The commission is charged only on the profit since the moment of either topping up the account or the last commission was charged.
 That means if the robot closes a period of time at a loss, it continues to trade without fees until the size of the portfolio reaches the last maximum.

-For example, the commission percentage is 30%, and the robot gained from $1000 to $1200 in two weeks.
-The profit is `$1200 - $1000 = $200`.
+> Example: For ease of calculation let's take the commission percentage 50%.
+> The robot gained from $10,000 to $12,000 in two weeks.
+The profit is `$12,000 - $10,000 = $2,000`.
-Then the commission would be `$200 * 30% / 100 = $60`, the account is left with $1140.
+> Then the commission would be `$2,000 * 50% / 100 = $1,000`, the account is left with $11,000.
-Over the next two weeks the robot loses $40.
+> Over the next two weeks the robot loses $500.
-Since the profit is negative, the commission is not charged, the robot continues to trade.
+> Since the profit is negative, the commission is not charged, the robot continues to trade.
-Over the next two weeks the robot earns $200.
-Taking into account the losses of the previous two weeks, the total profit is `$200 - $40 = $160`.
+> Over the next two weeks the robot earns $1,500.
+Taking into account the losses of the previous two weeks, the total profit is `$1,500 - $500 = $1,000`.
-The commission would be `$160 * 30% / 100 = $48`, and the account is left with $1212.
+> The commission would be `$1,000 * 50% / 100 = $500`, and the account is left with $11,500.

 The transaction should be made from your Binance account which is connected to HitroBot.
 In this case it will understand that this account is yours.